mickeys/nasa_dscovr_epic_wallpaper/README.md

 Then I use [ImageMagick](https://www.imagemagick.org) to:

 * trim the overly-large black borders
-* create an animated image of the recently-fetched images
+* create an animated, morphing, image of the recently-fetched images

-## Stil to be done

-add error-handling for

-* images being present